 Claim: Harmful levels of asbestos have been found in several brands of children's crayons.

-Origins: On 23 May 2000, the Seattle Post-Intelligencer published an article announcing the discovery of asbestos in certain brands of children's crayons; specifically, Crayola, Prang, and Rose Art.
+23 May 2000, the Seattle Post-Intelligencer published an article announcing the discovery of asbestos in certain brands of children's crayons; specifically, Crayola, Prang, and Rose Art.
 This accusation sparked a firestorm of debate, with the Seattle Post-Intelligencer standing by the findings of its independent lab analysis, and Binney & Smith (manufacturer of Crayola) maintaining that the independent analysis it had commissioned turned up no such thing.

 Binney & Smith asserted the results must have been interpreted wrongly and that it had been common in the past for some labs to misidentify talc fibres as asbestos.
 The Art and Creative Materials Institute (a trade association paid to certify such materials as non-toxic) insisted the results must be wrong.
 "There is no asbestos in crayons," said Debbie Fanning, the institute's executive